alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 #### Using MCP Tools:
 - Reference MCP tools with `#tool-name` syntax
 - Agent mode natively supports MCP tool invocation with parameter editing
+- **CRITICAL Fallback Protocol**: If ANY MCP tool fails or is unavailable:
+  1. Immediately fall back to `fetch` tool for research/documentation
+  2. Use standard VS Code tools for analysis and operations
+  3. Never assume MCP tools are available - always verify before use
+  4. If MCP fails, announce fallback: "MCP unavailable, using standard tools..."

 ### 🎯 Smart Tool Selection Guidelines